Supplementary Materials

 Supplementary materials - visual art

-Whether or not you wish to major in art as an undergraduate, if you are an advanced visual artist you may consider submitting an art portfolio as part of your application.
+Whether or not you wish to major in art as an undergraduate, if you are an advanced visual artist, you may consider submitting an art portfolio as part of your application.
 Please bear in mind that Yale School of Art faculty members review selected portfolios, not admissions officers.
 You should only consider submitting work if your artwork is a strong and important part of your application and demonstrates a high level of ability for a high school artist.
-You should limit the submission to between 5 and 8 pieces and include at least one drawing.
+You should limit the submission to between 5 and 8 pieces.

 Supplementary materials - music